1. Types of Spanish ham

 Designation of Origin Los Pedroches is placed in Córdoba and it is the youngest ibérico ham Designation of Origin in our country, but with a long cattle-raising tradition.
 This Designation of Origin has been officially created in 2010.

-The term "pata negra" is related to ham due to the hoof colour of pure iberian pigs, which is black.
+The term "pata negra" is related to spanish ham due to the hoof colour of pure iberian pigs, which is black.
 Mistakenly, every ham used to be named "pata negra" without taking into account neither breed neither feeding.
 However, ibérico pata negra hams refers to 100% iberian breed hams.

 To know more about ibérico pata negra hams here.

-Choosing a ham or shoulder which fits on someone's needs is not an easy job.
+Choosing a spanish ham or shoulder which fits on someone's needs is not an easy job.
 Ham or shoulder, serrano or ibérico; cebo, cebo de campo or bellota.
 With Designation of Origin or Gran Reserva.
 Depending on the needs and the amound of fellow diners to enjoy it, the needs at the time to choose may vary.

 To know more about how to choose the perfect ham or shoulder here.